la2050/archive/_organizations/los-angeles-lgbt-center.md

 aggregated:
   project_ids:
     - '8102075'
+    - '4102174'
   challenge_url:
     - 'https://activation.la2050.org/connect/los-angeles-lgbt-center/'
   year_submitted:
     - '2018'
+    - '2014'
   org_summary:
     - >-
       The Los Angeles LGBT Center is building a world where LGBT people thrive as healthy, equal and complete members of society.
+    - >-
+      The Los Angeles LGBT Center is the world's largest provider of programs and services for LGBT people.
 title: Los Angeles LGBT Center
 uri: /organizations/los-angeles-lgbt-center/
 extrapolated_project_ids: []